+86 755 8671 9955

 • Less suitable for non-manufacturing industries

-Verdict: If you run a manufacturing operation and need an ERP built for the shop floor, Epicor Kinetic is one of the strongest purpose-built options.
+Verdict: If you run a manufacturing operation and need a purpose-built ERP for the shop floor, Epicor Kinetic is one of the strongest options in its class.
+For large manufacturers comparing IFS vs SAP vs Epicor, each serves specific production environments differently.

 7. Infor CloudSuite